saimanoj1234/Training/README.md

 Hive: <br>

-A.Practised hive commands along with sql queries
+A.Practised hive commands along with sql queries<br>
 B. 02/10 working on assignment given by arvind